jungaretti/mattbot/README.md

 ### Deploy to Production

 You can use the [`Release MattBot`](https://github.com/jungaretti/mattbot/actions/workflows/release.yml) action to trigger a new production release.
-This action uses an Azure service principal to deploy `mattbot` ([link to Azure Portal](https://portal.azure.com/#@jungarettioutlook.onmicrosoft.com/resource/subscriptions/766d1f2a-4758-42f6-b770-355bd807d6ac/resourceGroups/mattbot-usc/providers/Microsoft.Web/sites/mattbot/appServices)) globally for all Discord users.
+This action uses an Azure service principal to deploy [`mattbot`](https://portal.azure.com/#@jungarettioutlook.onmicrosoft.com/resource/subscriptions/766d1f2a-4758-42f6-b770-355bd807d6ac/resourceGroups/mattbot-usc/providers/Microsoft.Web/sites/mattbot/appServices) globally for all Discord users.